Independent Baptist Music Wars

 “Step by Step” by Rich Mullins (Youth Conference 2012, Mullins was in the process of converting to Rome when he died)

-8. If you are going to criticize me as “an Internet pastor” and “a blogger” who interferes in the business of local churches, why don’t you criticize Paul Chappell and Clarence Sexton (etc.) for influencing multitudes of churches that they do not pastor?
+9. If you are going to criticize me as “an Internet pastor” and “a blogger” who interferes in the business of local churches, why don’t you criticize Paul Chappell and other men for influencing multitudes of churches that they do not pastor?
 These men host conferences with the express purpose of influencing churches around the world.
 They blog.
 They publish books.
 They publish music.
 They publish their sermons.
 They broadcast their services.
 They even influence churches in South Asia where our church planting work is located.
 If you are going to criticize me on some point, at least be consistent.
-Otherwise, it is obvious that you are merely creating a smokescreen behind which to hide your compromise.
+Otherwise, it appears that you are merely creating a smokescreen behind which to hide your compromise.

-10. If using CCM is safe and is a non-issue, why have so many IFB churches changed dramatically in character by using CCM?
+11. If using CCM is safe and is a “minor issue,” why have so many IFB churches changed dramatically in character by using CCM?